 On damp or dry hair, this has a stiff hold.
 The problem is that it's the stiff, shiny hold of the type you get from hairspray.
 It gave my hair that dated, crunchy "wet look".

 I also tried this on (close to sopping) wet hair, worked in from an inch away from my scalp down (2 dime size dollops) then plunk dried for 30 min or so.
 My damp hair was not much curlier than it normally is, so I scrunched a bit more into ends, then diffused dry.
 This definitely brought more hold and curl separation.
 There was no "wet look" but it was little greasy/stringy, and flat near the crown.
-While it seems to clump hair well, I just don't like how this coats it and cuts volume.
+While it seems to clump hair well, I just don't like how stiff it coats the hair and cuts volume.
 My hair felt coated and it flattened out into limp waves within a few hours.
-The frizz control is just ok-- works great on ends but doesn't seem to control the frizz at my crown any better than most gels.
+The frizz control is not good- if anything it makes my hair frizzier.

 note: applied straight on damp or dry hair, this gel is a little glue-like (it's like superglue when it dries/gunks up around the dispenser area). it works well for stubborn cowlicks when used this way, but the hold may be too much when used all over.